feici02/til/vim/vundle.md

-# How to use Vundle?
+# How to use vundle?

-## 0. Vundle is a plug-in manager for Vim.
+## 0. vundle is a plug-in manager for vim.

 ## 1. backup your original .vimrc file and .vim directory.
 ```